-Calculate the Benchmark NABERS Rating Index, by using either:
+Calculate the Benchmark NABERS Rating, by using either:

-- (a) Calculation Method 1: Look up the Benchmark NABERS Rating Index in Table A20 of Schedule A which corresponds to the relevant Current Rating Year, NABERS Rating tool and building category; or - (b) Calculation Method 2: Calculate the Benchmark NABERS Rating Index based on an historical Baseline NABERS Rating as follows:
+- (a) Calculation Method 1: Look up the Benchmark NABERS Rating in Table A20 of Schedule A which corresponds to the relevant Current Rating Year, NABERS Rating tool and building category; or - (b) Calculation Method 2: Calculate the Benchmark NABERS Rating based on a Historical Baseline NABERS Rating as follows:

-Benchmark NABERS Rating Index = Baseline NABERS Rating + Annual Rating Adjustment × (Current Rating Year - Baseline Rating Year)
+$Benchmark\ NABERS\ Rating = Historical\ Baseline\ NABERS\ Rating + Annual\ Rating\ Adjustment\ imes (Current\ Rating\ Year - Baseline\ Rating\ Year)$

-- Baseline NABERS Rating is a previous NABERS Rating for the same NABERS Building and similar configuration (for example, metering arrangements and on-site energy generation), as determined by the Scheme Administrator in accordance with clause 8.8.3.
-The Baseline Rating Year must not be more than 7 years prior to the Current Rating Year; - Annual Rating Adjustment is the amount by which average NABERS Ratings increase each year and is the value in Table A21 which corresponds to the relevant NABERS Rating tool and building category; and
+• Historical Baseline NABERS Rating is as defined in clause 8.8.2 and meets the requirements set out in clause 8.8.4

-• Baseline Rating Year is the year in which the measurements correspond with the end date of the Baseline NABERS Rating.
+- Annual Rating Adjustment is the amount by which average NABERS Ratings increase each year and is the value in Table A21 which corresponds to the relevant NABERS Rating tool and building category; and - Baseline Rating Year is as defined in clause 8.8.2(e)

-Step 3 - Calculate Benchmark Electricity Consumption
+Step 3 - Calculate Benchmark Electricity Consumption and Benchmark Gas Consumption

-Benchmark Electricity Consumption is the electricity consumption that would be required for that same NABERS Building to achieve the Benchmark NABERS Rating Index over the NABERS Rating Period, assuming the same breakdown of energy consumption.
-It is the electricity component of maximum allowable electricity consumption, converted to MWh.
+Benchmark Electricity Consumption is the electricity consumption that would be required for that same NABERS Building to achieve the Benchmark NABERS Rating over the NABERS Rating Period, assuming the same breakdown of energy consumption.
+It is the electricity component of maximum allowable energy consumption, converted to MWh.